-The University of Regina is situated on Treaty 4 lands with a presence in Treaty 6.
-These are the territories of the nêhiyawak, Anihšināpēk, Dakota, Lakota, and Nakoda, and the homeland of the Métis/ Michif Nation.
+The University of Regina is situated on Treaty 4 lands with a presence in Treaty 6 lands.
+These are the territories of the nêhiyawak, Anihšināpēk, Dakota, Lakota, and Nakoda, and the homeland of the Métis/Michif Nation.
 Today, these lands continue to be the shared Territory of many diverse peoples from near and far.
+This acknowledgement is one act of conciliation and reminds us of the need for action in understanding the truth of the horrific wrongs of the past and also our responsibilities for reconciliation moving forward with indigenous peoples on whose territories we live, work and learn.